NATS Setup

 2) Get Key

-- Click your account name in the top right corner → select “Security Credentials” from the drop down menu
+- Get Key- In the AWS Console:- Click your account name in the top right corner → select “Security Credentials” from the drop down menu

 - Create a key for CLI access and download it under Access keys (for CLI, SDK, & API access)